-- Securing windows and doors when rooms are not in use. - Ensuring that visitors sign in and out at the school office. - Challenging any unidentified individuals and notifying the headteacher of any unauthorised person. - Securing valuable equipment after use. - Ensuring the security of school equipment when taken off the school premises, such as laptops. - Accessing the school premises within agreed hours. - Acting in accordance with the school's Data Protection Policy and Data and Cybersecurity Breach Prevention and Management Plan, ensuring that data and information is secure. - Reporting any minor security concerns to the headteacher. - Reporting major security concerns directly to the police or emergency services, where appropriate. - Carrying their school ID with them at all times. - Being responsible for the security of any of their own property that they bring to the school site.
+- Being aware of and following the requirements of the School Security Policy. - Securing windows and doors when rooms are not in use. - Ensuring that visitors sign in and out at the school office. - Challenging any unidentified individuals and notifying the Executive Headteacher or Head of School of any unauthorised person. - Securing valuable equipment after use. - Ensuring the security of school equipment when taken off the school premises, such as laptops. - Accessing the school premises in accordance school security arrangements. - Acting in accordance with the school's Data Protection Policy and Data and Cyber-security Breach Prevention and Management Plan, ensuring that data and information is secure. - Reporting any minor security concerns to the Executive Headteacher or Head of School. - Reporting major security concerns directly to the police or emergency services, where appropriate. - Carrying their school ID with them at all times. - Being responsible for the security of any of their own property that they bring to the school site.

-School equipment and systems are available only for school-related activities and will not be used for the fulfilment of another job or for personal use, unless specifically authorised by the headteacher.
+School equipment and systems are available only for school-related activities and will not be used for the fulfilment of another job or for personal use, unless specifically authorised by the Executive Headteacher or Head of School.
 Illegal, inappropriate, or unacceptable use of school equipment or communication systems may result in disciplinary action and, in serious cases, could lead to an employee's dismissal.

-Employees receiving inappropriate communication or material, or who are unsure about whether something they propose to do might breach this policy, should seek advice from the headteacher.
+Employees receiving inappropriate communication or material, or who are unsure about whether something they propose to do might breach this policy, should seek advice from the Executive Headteacher or Head of School.